Yu-fei-Zhang/NUS-stock-investment-agent/README.md

   3. **Limited personal capacity**
      * Private investors often lack the time, resources, and expertise to conduct thorough research and analysis of stocks, compared with other professional financial institutions.
 * To address these challenges, we have developed an LLM-powered investment agent, simulating professionals' behaviors in secondary stock markets, to assist users in automating their investment strategies and stock trading activities.
-If the agent get a user's investment profile, including investment goal and risk tolerance, it can help the user to make investment decisions and execute trades on their behalf t achieve the expected earnings.
+If the agent get a user's investment profile, including investment goal and risk tolerance and other relevant information, it can offer the user detailed investment plans so that they can execute trades to achieve the expected earnings.

 ## System Design
 ### Overall